Codeinwp/handbook-of-money/pages/reading-charts.md

 - [Over 60 New York Times Graphs for Students to Analyze](https://www.nytimes.com/2020/06/10/learning/over-60-new-york-times-graphs-for-students-to-analyze.html)
 - [The Only Candlestick Patterns Trading Video You Will Ever Need...
 (Beginner To Advanced)](https://www.youtube.com/watch?v=hEUALimWs7E)

+### Platforms

+Choosing a platform depends a lot on the law & taxes of your country.
+You need to pay attention to the commissions of each forum.
+Beware of their marketing; they are very aggressive.
+It is better to ask some friends who use those platforms (ask them about additional contracts and how they cash out the money) to understand better how it will work for you.